-Board Skil ls Matrix Number of directors by comptency level \$ } Q1 - Banking and Financial Services Experience Experience outside of AFG in components of the financial services industry including banking, and equity and debt capital markets.
+Board S kills Matrix Number of directors by competency level Q1 - Banking and Financial Services Experience \$ } Experience outside of AFG in components of the financial services industry including banking, and equity and debt capital markets.
 Any understanding of financial services industry including economic drivers and global business perspectives.
-Q2 - Securitisation Experience in structured finance, warehouse funding and securitisation.
-Q3 - Financial Acumen Ability to understand and analyse financial statements and financial performance, and to contribute to the oversight of the integrity of financial reporting and the effectiveness of financial controls. Ċ Q4 - Leadership and Strategy Leadership, effective communication and influencing skills.
-Strategic thinking capability and transactional expertise.
-Q5 - Risk Management and Compliance Competence in financial risk management, risk management frameworks and non-financial risks such as operational, compliance, conduct and cyber security. Ê Q6 - Governance Public listed company experience, knowledge and commitment to the highest standards of governance, experience in the establishment and oversight of governance frameworks, policies and processes.
+Q Q2 - Securitisation Experience in structured finance, warehouse funding and securitisation.
+Q3 - Financial Acumen Ability to understand and analyse financial statements and financial performance, and to contribute to the oversight of the integrity of financial reporting and the effectiveness of financial controls.
+C Q4 - Leadership and Strategy Ø Leadership, effective communication and influencing skills.
+Strategic thinking capability and transactional expertise. ۵.
+Q5 - Risk Management and Compliance $\overline{\checkmark}$ Competence in financial risk management, risk management frameworks and non-financial risks such as operational, compliance, conduct and cyber security.
+Q6 - Governance Ê Public listed company experience, knowledge and commitment to the highest standards of governance, experience in the establishment and oversight of governance frameworks, policies and processes.
 Q7 - Technology and Digital Experience in businesses with technology focus, including adaptation to digital change and innovation.
-Use and governance of critical information technology infrastructure. ∆Î ∆ Q8 - Legal Expertise Demonstrated ability and understanding in the application of legal principles.
-200 0 Q9 - People and Remuneration Experience in, or understanding of leadership and organisational design to contribute to talent management, succession planning, setting of remuneration frameworks and promotion of diversity and inclusion.
-Q10 - Portfolio Management Familiarity outside of AFG in the management of banking portfolios, credit risk and treasury functions. Ē Q11 - Regulatory Experience Dealing with and understanding regulators and the regulatory environment.
+Use and governance of critical information technology infrastructure.
+Q8 - Legal Expertise $\Theta \Theta$ Demonstrated ability and understanding in the application of legal principles.
+Q9 - People and Remuneration 200 Experience in, or understanding of leadership and organisational design to contribute to talent management, succession planning, setting of remuneration frameworks and promotion of diversity and inclusion. • Q10 - Portfolio Management ی Familiarity outside of AFG in the management of banking portfolios, credit risk and treasury functions.
+Q11 - Regulatory Experience EØ Dealing with and understanding regulators and the regulatory environment.
+Q12 - Environmental and Social Impacts Ø An understanding of the opportunities and potential risks the company faces from an environmental and social perspective.
+A focus on policies, decisions and strategic planning that support sustainable environmental and social practices.